Huerte/Gitomation/Inspirational_Quote.md

 ### "When you repeat a mistake, it is not a mistake anymore: it is a decision." - Paulo Coelho
 ### "If you can't feed a hundred people, then feed just one." - Mother Teresa
 ### "We have to live life with a sense of urgency so not a minute is wasted." - Les Brown
+### "In order to carry a positive action, we must develop here a positive vision." - Dalai Lama